slepc/slepc/doc/source/manualpages/index.md

 > [MPI Documentation](https://docs.open-mpi.org/)

-The manual pages are split into four categories; we recommend beginning with basic functionality and then gradually exploring more sophisticated library features.
+The manual pages are organized in four categories; we recommend beginning with basic functionality and then gradually exploring more sophisticated library features.